 Sample Answers:

 "I honestly can't think of any weakness that would prevent me from doing an outstanding job for you in THIS position.
-But I’m very weak in math and have to rely on a calculator even for basic computations.
+But I'm very weak in math and have to rely on a calculator.
 I always have one with me just in case a calculation is needed."
 [NOTE: You would not want to use this example for an accounting position or one that requires math skills!]

 This question really isn't so tricky, once you know what to expect and how to respond.